 Captain James A. Lovell Federal Health Care Center

-As the Director, he is responsible for strategic leadership and operations.
+As the Interim Director, he is responsible for strategic leadership and operations.
 He leads an integrated VA/Department of Defense team of approximately 3,500 employees, serving veterans, active duty military and military dependents.
 Lovell FHCC is responsible for the medical readiness of more than 40,000 Navy recruits annually.

 Captain Bradford L. Smith |